Creature Comforts: The series

 The series gently mocks the constructed performance sometimes given by members of the general public when being interviewed for television vox pops and documentaries.
 This includes the attempts to present a cogent but simple conclusive answer to a general question, a sound bite, and the attempts to present a cheery spin on a complex issue while the subject attempts to hide their personal issues and problems with the issue.

 The series is currently repeated on Gold.

-The series is also available on the streaming service ITVX.

 Regular characters

 The following characters are among those who make regular appearances throughout the series.
 These animals are always portrayed by the same interviewees to maintain consistency throughout the series.